ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    blocks for a parameter block will incur a scan of the entire :class:`Problem` object.

-.. function:: const CostFunction* GetCostFunctionForResidualBlock(const ResidualBlockId residual_block) const
+.. function:: const CostFunction* Problem::GetCostFunctionForResidualBlock(const ResidualBlockId residual_block) const

    Get the :class:`CostFunction` for the given residual block.

-.. function:: const LossFunction* GetLossFunctionForResidualBlock(const ResidualBlockId residual_block) const
+.. function:: const LossFunction* Problem::GetLossFunctionForResidualBlock(const ResidualBlockId residual_block) const

    Get the :class:`LossFunction` for the given residual block.

+.. function:: void Problem::SetEvaluationCallback(EvaluationCallback* callback, Ownership ownership)

+  Set/remove an :class:`EvaluationCallback` object.
+Using this
+  callback interface, Ceres can notify you when it is about to evaluate the residuals or jacobians.
+With the callback, you can share computation between residual blocks by doing the shared computation in :func:`EvaluationCallback::PrepareForEvaluation()` before Ceres calls CostFunction::Evaluate().
+It also enables caching results between a pure residual evaluation and a residual & jacobian evaluation.

+  ``ownership`` controls whether the Problem object owns this object or not.
+If an EvaluationCallback is already associated with the problem with ``ownership = TAKE_OWNERSHIP``, then calling `SetEvaluationCallback`` will cause that object to be deleted.This method can be called any number of times.

+  Calling with ``callback = nullptr`` legal and is equivalent to not having an :class:`EvaluationCallback` object associated with this Problem.

+  **Note** Evaluation callbacks are incompatible with inner iterations.
+So calling Solve with ``Solver::Options::use_inner_iterations = true`` will result in an error.

-.. function::  bool EvaluateResidualBlock(ResidualBlockId residual_block_id, bool apply_loss_function, double* cost,double* residuals, double** jacobians) const;
+.. function::  bool EvaluateResidualBlock(ResidualBlockId residual_block_id, bool apply_loss_function, double* cost,double* residuals, double** jacobians) const

    Evaluates the residual block, storing the scalar cost in ``cost``, the residual components in ``residuals``, and the jacobians between the